openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

   done as part of installing the cluster.
 It can be changed after the fact but we will need to stipulate that, that is currently not supported.
 The intent here is for this to be supported as a day 0 feature, only.**
+- **This enhancement does not address mixing nodes of different CPU sizes in Machine Configuration Pools.
+Pools must contain machines of the same CPU set size, currently the Performance Profile defines and targets specific machine pools to apply the configuration to, as such they must have the same CPU set size.**

 ## Proposal